Proclus01/megaprompter/README.md

 ---

+## What counts as a “project”?

+The detector marks a directory as a “code project” if either:
+- Any recognized marker exists (e.g., Package.swift, package.json, pyproject.toml, go.mod, Cargo.toml, pom.xml, etc.), or
+- At least 8 recognizable source files are present (based on known extensions).

+Both CLIs refuse to run outside a detected project unless you pass --force.

+---

 ## Megaprompter (megaprompt)

 Generate a single XML-like megaprompt containing the real source files and essential configs from your project (tests included) — perfect for pasting into LLMs or code review tools.